Perfect Girl (film): Production

-Lynn Q. Yu wrote the script for Unnie in 2023, and it was voted onto The Black List of best unproduced screenplays in 2023.
 The project was picked up by production company Badlands, along with Thunder Road Films, and Hong Won-ki was hired to direct in July 2024.
 The film was later retitled Perfect Girl, and Arden Cho joined the producing team.

-Casting first began in January 2025 with Adeline Rudolph and Arden Cho, followed by Jeon Somi and John Harlan Kim much later in the year.
+Casting first began in January 2025 with Adeline Rudolph and Cho as the leads, followed by Jeon Somi and John Harlan Kim much later in the year.
+Somi was mentioned by Yu as one of her ideal cast members for the project.
 Principal photography began in late October 2025 in Thailand, with May Hong, Peter Lee Jae Yoon, Samantha Cochran, AC Bonifacio, Achiraya Nitibhon, Nancy, Siyoon, and Chaerin rounding out the cast.

 Principal photography began in Thailand.
-In November 2025, Bonifacio suffered a motorcycle taxi accident, and was ruled out of the film.
+In November 2025, Bonifacio suffered a motorcycle taxi accident on a day off, breaking her humerus.
+The production had finished several weeks of filming, but ultimately decided her role would have to be recast and reshoots would be needed.